 Plant taxonomy classifies English lavender plants as Lavandula angustifolia.
 The Latin word, angustifolia means "narrow-leafed."

 Botanically-speaking, Lavandula angustifolia is classified as an evergreen shrub (for warm climates), since this perennial produces woody stems above ground.
-However, it is seldom referred to as such in lay terms, being commonly thought of, instead, as an aromatic herb and treated like a perennial in flower beds.
+However, it is seldom referred to as such in lay terms, is commonly thought of, instead, as an aromatic herb and treated like a perennial in flower beds.

 It belongs to the mint family.